ZupIT/horusec-operator/README.md

 ```

 ## **Development Environment**
-This is a development environment example on how to use horusec-operator.
+This is a development environment example on how to use Horusec-Operator.

 You will need to install:
 - [**Helm**](https://helm.sh/docs/intro/install/#from-script)